ashok2811/mlwithsensors/README.md

 **Sending sensor data to UDP Server.**
 * Upload a Bare Minimum Code for your Board.
 * Choose your board that you will be using to program your ESP. e.g Arduino Nano.
 * Download ESP8266 library & Board and add to the Arduino IDE.
+  * Open the preferences window from the Arduino IDE.
+Go to File > Preferences
+  * Enter http://arduino.esp8266.com/stable/package_esp8266com_index.json into Additional Board Manager URLs field and click the “OK” button
+  * Open boards manager.
+Go to Tools > Board > Boards Manager…
+  * Scroll down, select the ESP8266 board menu and install “ESP8266 platform”
 * Select Board as Generic ESP8266 and Upload the esp.ino file to the ESP
 *Connections*
  Tx - Tx